By KV Ramana, DNA-Daily News & Analysis

 Currently, there are about 25 million microfinance customers across the country and about Rs 24,000 crore worth of loans have been given out to poor and very poor individuals.
 We have a target of providing inclusive financial services to 100 million low-income households by 2020.
 Our motto is to be an engine of inclusive growth in India.

-What are the constraints the sector faces ?
+What are the constraints the sector faces?

-MFIs are not allowed to accept deposits from public.
+MFIs are not allowed to accept deposits from the public.
 So there is a lack of funds and we have to depend on bank loans only.
 Product diversification is also a key challenge we are working on.

-Microfinance firms are always seen charging significantly high interest rates and on default, it is said that they follow unethical practices to recovering the money.
-What is the truth here ?
+Microfinance firms are always seen charging significantly high-interest rates and on default, it is said that they follow unethical practices to recovering the money.
+What is the truth here?

 The average rate charged by most microfinance companies is about 26%.
 It might look high, but there are reasons for charging this rate.
 We get loans from banks to re-issue them to the beneficiaries.
 Banks charge us about 13% on average.
-We employ significant manpower, primarily at the field level and currently we have about two lakh people working in the sector.
+We employ significant manpower, primarily at the field level and currently, we have about two lakh people working in the sector.
 Salaries cost us about 6.3% and overheads in the form of office and other facilities cost about 3.2%.
-We take a profit of about 2%, while we provide about 1% for the loan loss.
+We make a profit of about 2%, while we provide about 1% for the loan loss.
 This math brings the average rate to about 26%.

-Can’t rates be lower ?
+Can’t rates be lower?

 No, not at this point.
 There is no point on which we can cut the cost to pass it on to the borrowers.
 However, if we are able to get loans for at a lesser rate, we will bring down our rates.
 In some cases, there were loans that were given at less than the average rate.
 There are indications of rates coming down, but for it to become a trend, we need to see our costs going down.
 Banks were not lending to this sector till recently.
 So, since we are not allowed to accept deposits, we have to look for other options of raising funds.
 As an industry, we don’t want to depend on subsidies or grants.

-Apart from simple loans, what else are you planning to offer ?
+Apart from simple loans, what else are you planning to offer?

 We are looking at products like micro-home finance, education loans, agriculture loans, etc. We are also working on changing the repayment cycle from weekly repayments to possibly a monthly repayment system.

-But, a home loan offered by you at 26% would definitely be unviable since these loans are normally for the long term ?
+But, a home loan offered by you at 26% would definitely be unviable since these loans are normally for the long term?

-For home loans the rate need not be 26%.
+For home loans, the rate need not be 26%.
 We are planning to talk to the National Housing Bank (NHB) for funds.
 The NHB might raise funds for us by issuing bonds and give us loans at a cheaper rate, which will be passed on to customers.
 Similarly, the repayment tenure will not be 10 or 15 years.
 It will be less than that.

 How about discipline on the part of members?
-Are you doing anything on that ?
+Are you doing anything on that?

 Yes, we are preparing a code of conduct and we are forming committees to enforce that.
 While the objective is to make the system transparent, we will also focus on the conduct of the member companies.
 Every complaint regarding any transaction will be handled seriously.
 If we are unable to resolve it from our side, we will inform the regulator.

-How about defaults on part of the borrowers ?
+How about defaults on part of the borrowers?

 Luckily, there are not many defaults.
 The recovery ratio is the maximum in this sector.
 There are certain borrowers who had repaid their loans after three years.